2010 NBA playoffs: Conference Finals

 Game 5 of the Magic-Celtics series was the last game played at Amway Arena (formerly known as Orlando Arena and TD Waterhouse Centre).

 With a Game 6 win over the Orlando Magic, the Boston Celtics advanced to the NBA Finals for the second time in three seasons.
-With the win, the Celtics avenged the Magic for last year’s Game 7 loss.
-With the loss, the Magic, who last year upset the top-seeded Cavaliers in 6 (after they went 8-0 through the first two rounds), suffered the same fate as the Cavaliers last year.
-They also became the third straight team to go 8-0 through the first two rounds, only to lose in the conference finals.
+With the win, the Celtics avenged the Magic for last year's Game 7 loss.
+With the loss, the Magic, who last year upset the top-seeded Cavaliers in 6 (after they went 8–0 through the first two rounds), suffered the same fate as last season's Cavaliers by becoming the third straight team to go 8–0 through the first two rounds, only to lose in the conference finals.

 With a Game 6 win over the Phoenix Suns, the Los Angeles Lakers advanced to the NBA Finals for the third straight season.
-In addition, the Lakers avenged the Suns for their first round losses in 2006 (in which the Lakers led 3-1 before losing the series) and 2007.
+In addition, the Lakers avenged the Suns for their first round losses in 2006 (in which the Lakers led 3–1 before losing the series) and 2007.
 The Suns would not return to the playoffs until 2021.

 NBA Finals

 The 2010 NBA Finals featured a 2008 Finals rematch between the Boston Celtics and Los Angeles Lakers, marking the first time since 2005 that the last two NBA Champions met in the NBA Finals.

 The 2010 NBA Finals would be the last NBA Finals featuring Kobe Bryant, Paul Pierce, Kevin Garnett, and Rasheed Wallace.
 It would also be the last NBA Finals to feature Phil Jackson as a head coach.

-With their Game 7 win over the Boston Celtics, the Los Angeles Lakers beat the Celtics who defeated them in the 2008 NBA Finals to win their 16th NBA Championship.
+With a Game 7 win, the Los Angeles Lakers beat the Celtics, who defeated them in the 2008 NBA Finals, to win their 16th NBA Championship.
+The Lakers also became the third team under the 2-3-2 format to come back from a 3–2 deficit to win the final two games at home (the other two teams being their 1988 team and the 1994 Houston Rockets.
 The Lakers would not return to the NBA Finals until 2020, while the Celtics would not return until 2022.